 - Students are cautioned to not make travel arrangements until exams are completed during the examination period as end of term travel plans are not a valid reason to miss an examination.

 - Students are not permitted to write examinations prior to the regularly scheduled examination for their class.

-- Students writing final examinations for distance courses offered through Distance Learning and Continuing Education (DLCE) who live within 100 km of the Mount must write their examination(s) on campus during the scheduled time.
+- Students writing final examinations for distance courses offered through Teaching and Learning Centre and Online Learning (TLCOL) who live within 100 km of the Mount must write their examination(s) on campus during the scheduled time.